Project Zero 2: Wii Edition: Reception

 During its debut week in Japan, Project Zero 2: Wii Edition sold just over 28,000 units, reaching seventh place in game sales charts.
 The game sold over 46,700 units, becoming the 215th best-selling game in Japan during 2012.
 The game met with a generally positive reception, with review aggregation website Metacritic giving it a score of 77 out of 100 based on 32 critic reviews.

-Japanese gaming magazine Famitsu generally praised its atmosphere and gameplay, and Eurogamers Johnny Minkley described the game as a welcome to return to an earlier style of survival horror compared to Dead Space and later Resident Evil titles.
+Japanese gaming magazine Famitsu generally praised its atmosphere and gameplay, and Eurogamers Johnny Minkley described the game as a welcome return to an earlier style of survival horror compared to Dead Space and later Resident Evil titles.
 IGNs Maes Hughes was very positive about the gameplay changes and graphical improvements, lauding it as one of the few Wii remakes that was worth getting over the original release.
 Tom Sykes of Computer and Video Games lauded the new additions and praised the continued horror elements, but disliked the lack of additional gameplay elements.
 GameSpot, while noting its linear structure and lack of complex puzzles, praised its use of atmosphere and pacing alongside its combat.

 Mike Mason of Nintendo Life lauded its atmosphere and gameplay updates, but faulted its controls and an over-reliance on cutscenes that spoiled the horror element built through exploration.
 Nintendo World Reports Andrew Brown described the remake as "an incredibly fun and spooky experience" despite issues he found with its controls, further praising its translation as superior to the original.
 Chris Scullion, writing for Official Nintendo Magazine, gave much praise to the environmental design and atmosphere along with its scares.
 Reagan Morris of NZGamer felt that players would greatly enjoy the remake's gameplay and atmosphere if they could grow accustomed to the controls.

 The change in camera perspective was generally praised as improving the game's scares and atmosphere, though some faulted issues with visibility and movement.
 Some critics praised the adaptation of series mechanics to the Wii controls, but many found them either difficult to adjust to or awkward to play with.
 The Haunted House minigame was generally seen as an uninteresting addition.
 When mentioned, the added story elements were appreciated, while the English dub was criticised as poor or out of place.